 Federal agencies can use the link best suited for their given application, and 6G will act as the glue to enable seamless and ubiquitous connectivity.
 This seamless and ubiquitous connectivity is valuable to federal agencies in multiple ways; for instance, it can support edge computing and real-time information sharing; a space or other network to move large sets of data around the globe for access when and where needed; and an international handset providing wireless communications coverage, seamless handoffs across services, and compatibility anywhere in the world.
 Terrestrial and non-terrestrial integrated connectivity will increase broadband coverage in rural and/or under-served areas to help close the digital divide and provide increased connectivity solutions in general.
-This improves digital equity, affordability, access to government and community services, and social, business, and economic opportunities.
+This improves digital equity, affordability, https://www1.grc.nasa.gov/space/scan/communications-services-program.

+59 National Aeronautics and Space Admin., Communications Services Project (CSP) (2023), access to government and community services, and social, business, and economic opportunities.
 6G can improve radio/signal-interference/coexistence and broadband maps.